Being the continuation of InstaPunk and InstaPunk Rules

 They’d sell a lot more tickets if they’d just knock it off, but they simply can’t do it.
 It’s like a compulsion.>>

 What’s the takeaway here?
-This is a problem liberal entertainers have because they’re spoiled narcissists whi can’t see when their Hollywood-acceptable rantings are just pissing of the people who buy the tickets.
+This is a problem liberal entertainers have because they’re spoiled narcissists who can’t see when their Hollywood-acceptable rantings are just pissing of the people who buy the tickets.
 The good news.
 People are getting sick of it.
 Not buying the act anymore.
 In time, the market will force them to back off and lower the incendiary rhetoric?
 Either that, or their careers will crater for good.

 Except that it’s not true.
 It isn’t the liberal celebrities who have the dangerous problem.
 It’s us, the American people.

 Social engineers have long been accomplished at using celebrity excesses to reduce negative mass responses to a variety of sins.
-Stars of stage and screen get publicly embarrassed for infidelity, domestic violence, substance abuse, drunk driving, gross sexual misconduct, shady or criminal pre-celebrity pasts, family-destroying bankruptcies, and even various categories of child abuse, and once the TV evangelists have condemned them, the world they occupy gradually rehabilitates their images and careers by reminding the public that these kinds of sins are just human beings being human, and we should quit being so effing judgmental.
+Stars of stage and screen get publicly embarrassed for infidelity, domestic violence, substance abuse, drunk driving, gross sexual misconduct, shady or criminal pre-celebrity pasts, family-destroying bankruptcies, and even various categories of child abuse.
+And once the TV evangelists have condemned them, the world they occupy gradually rehabilitates their images and careers by reminding the public that these kinds of sins are just human beings being human, and we should quit being so effing judgmental.
 Then comes the surprise Oscar or the new spouse “who helped me turn it all around.”

 This has become so routine in the entertainment world that it’s hard to identify moral boundaries that really can’t be crossed with eventual impunity, and the moral compass of everyone drops another notch or two.